Normal Wear and Tear

 Holes, stains, or burns in carpet.
 Food stains, pet urine stains, grease stains, and leaky fish tank stains.

-Doors broken, holes, or ripped off hinges
+Doors with holes or pulled off hinges

 Sticky cabinets and interiors